Exception handling is a core architectural requirement in ASP.NET Core applications.

 {

-message = "Something went wrong",
+message = "Something went wrong.
+Please try again later.",

 error = ex.Message